 “We are incredibly proud to receive the Museums Australia Accreditation; it supports our hard work and gives us confidence as we move forward into the future….”

-“JD Mittman, the Burrinja Team and the local community have lots to be proud of through this important recognition” Ross Farnell, Executive Officer, Burrinja
+“JD Mittman, the Burrinja Team and the local community have lots to be proud of through this important recognition” Ross Farnell, Former Executive Officer, Burrinja